 If it is Tudor that Oris has in its crosshairs, they have surely taken the right caliber to hit the target.
 Offered at a lot more affordable price, the timekeeper seems to be a lot better choice either than their Pelagos Diver Titanium or Heritage Black Bay model.
 Although Divers Sixty-Five‘s design is not that iconic as those resurrected by Tudor during the recent years, Oris’ public perception is not plagued by that ‘poor man’s Rolex’ stigma that Tudor still tries to get rid of.

-To my taste, the crown protrudes longer that I would care to: I tend to wear my watches closer to my palm and these type of crowns often make me feel uncomfortable at certain angles, but you should see for yourself whether you style of wearing a watch will make the part feel awkward or not.
+To my taste, the crown protrudes longer than I would care to: I tend to wear my watches closer to my palm and these type of crowns often make me feel uncomfortable at certain angles, but you should see for yourself whether your style of wearing a watch will make the part feel awkward or not.

 The only thing that I don’t like here is the chosen water resistant rating of just 100 meters, although totally adequate if you never plan to use it for anything beyond occasional swimming or snorkeling, it would be a lot more pleasant to have the rating increased to at least 200 meters just to know that it could be used as a real diving companion.